 The Rockets, Fireworks, and Flares (RFF) Superfund Site, formerly named the B F. Goodrich Superfund Site, is located in a mixed residential, commercial, and industrial area in the city of Rialto, Calif.
 From about 1957 to 1962, Goodrich Corporation conducted research, development, testing, and production of solid-fuel rocket propellant in Rialto that led to the contamination of soil and ground water at the site.

 The site encompasses a source area of soil and groundwater contamination known as the “160-Acre Area,” which is part of a larger area acquired by the U.S. Army in 1942 to develop an inspection, consolidation, and storage facility for rail cars transporting ordnance to the Port of Los Angeles.
 Since 1946, a portion of the property has been used by defense contractors, fireworks manufacturers, and other businesses.

-Additional information is able from the Agency’s B.F.
-Goodrich Superfund Site website.
+Additional information is able from the Agency’s Rockets, Fireworks, and Flares (RFF) Superfund Site Web page.

 Goodrich Corporation Settlements